- Energy

 Ivanpah performed well, but CSP plants like it are now far more expensive than PV solar panels

-Birds were not Ivanpah’s only problem – when the plant began operating in 2014, the plant struggled with suboptimal performance.
-In its first year of operation, Ivanpah generated under 50%, significantly lower than the anticipated 70%.
+When Ivanpah began operating in 2014, the plant struggled with suboptimal performance.
+In its first year of operation, Ivanpah generated under 50% of its capacity, significantly lower than the anticipated 70%.
 But Ivanpah’s operators made adjustments, and the plant’s performance steadily improved over the following years.
 By 2017, Ivanpah was operating more or less as expected, close to the 70% mark, and its output continued to improve in the following years.

 Many renewable energy opponents have tried to portray Ivanpah as unreliable – some claims have stated that Ivanpah wasn’t generating as much electricity as planners had anticipated.
 However, these claims are cherry-picking data from the first several years of the plant’s life.
 Many power plants encounter difficulties when they start up.